MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy-setup-guide.md

 If the proxy definition is either missing or inconsistent, you may experience different behaviors with your on-premises data gateway, few examples are:

 1. A dataset or dataflow refresh failure, error message example: “Error: Unable to connect to the remote server”
-2. While launching on premises data gateway, you fail to sign in, the sign in prompt appears but it’s content cannot be displayed, or you do see an error message page.
+2. While launching on premises data gateway, you fail to sign in, the sign in prompt appears but it’s content cannot be displayed or you do see an error message page.
 3. The Network Port test results report failures connecting to the servers

-## Next steps

-You can see a short video below about the steps for configuring and verifying the proxy setup.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]